elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-is-the-difference-between-homozygous-and-heterozygous-genotypes.md

 url: /learn/education-studies/questions/what-is-the-difference-between-homozygous-and-heterozygous-genotypes
 score: -1.0
 related_article1:
-    id: 167931
+    id: 167919
-    title: What is crossing over and how does it contribute to genetic variation?
+    title: >-
+        Explain the concept of synapsis and its role in meiosis.
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-crossing-over-and-how-does-it-contribute-to-genetic-variation
+    url: /learn/education-studies/questions/explain-the-concept-of-synapsis-and-its-role-in-meiosis
 related_article2:
-    id: 167926
+    id: 167929
+    title: >-
-    title: What is the 9:3:3:1 ratio and how is it derived in dihybrid crosses?
+        What is aneuploidy and how can it lead to genetic disorders?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-9331-ratio-and-how-is-it-derived-in-dihybrid-crosses
+    url: /learn/education-studies/questions/what-is-aneuploidy-and-how-can-it-lead-to-genetic-disorders
 related_article3:
-    id: 167924
+    id: 167919
+    title: >-
-    title: What is the significance of phenotypic and genotypic ratios in genetic crosses?
+        Explain the concept of synapsis and its role in meiosis.
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-significance-of-phenotypic-and-genotypic-ratios-in-genetic-crosses
+    url: /learn/education-studies/questions/explain-the-concept-of-synapsis-and-its-role-in-meiosis
 related_article4:
-    id: 167921
+    id: 167917
-    title: How do dominant and recessive alleles affect the phenotype of an organism?
+    title: >-
+        How does meiosis contribute to genetic variation?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-dominant-and-recessive-alleles-affect-the-phenotype-of-an-organism
-related_article5:
-    id: 167929
-    title: What is aneuploidy and how can it lead to genetic disorders?
-    subject: Education Studies
-    url: /learn/education-studies/questions/what-is-aneuploidy-and-how-can-it-lead-to-genetic-disorders
+    url: /learn/education-studies/questions/how-does-meiosis-contribute-to-genetic-variation
 ---

 &nbsp;